-This is a discrete AQA GCSE Music course that provides flexibility by offering greater musical choices.
+The Edexcel GCSE Music course has been designed to give all students the opportunity to develop their knowledge, understanding and skills of music whatever their previous experience.
 In doing so students are able to enjoy and appreciate the benefits of being involved in performing, composing and understanding music.

-There are four areas of study:
+There are four areas of study, and students will study two set works from each one: